AnnaBurd/web-portfolio/src/posts/real-estate-app/project.en.md

 Initial constraints that we needed to address:

-- user-friendly design with an understanding of local language and cultural distinctiveness
+- User-friendly design with an understanding of local language and cultural distinctiveness
-- competitive performance on mobile devices
+- Competitive performance on mobile devices
-- smooth delivery and uncomplicated content management processes
+- Smooth delivery and uncomplicated content management processes
-- **restricted budget** 😹
+- **Restricted budget** 😹

 ## Development Approach